 It is important to know these answers, because everything influences your brand communication be it your visual elements, your messages, tone of voice, comm channels outlooks or website set-up etc. The list might be long here.

 Sales strategy (placement) – Being aware of your sales strategy is crucial, since comm channels and tools have to support those directions.
 For example sometimes it might happen that due to your certain sales strategy, your communications need to focus on rather brand awareness building methods with a stronger PR support instead of orienting to outbound marketing technics.

 Promotion strategy incl. advertising – Depending on all above listed points, this is the phase when you have to clearly define your comm goals, focuses, directions and approaches incl. advertising comm.
 I usually summarize just a brief one-pager about it, then separately detail everything in the below pointed ‘communication mix’.

-HR & Expertise (people) – Necessary human resources, competencies, skills, desired attitudes, certain responsibilities … Worthwhile to determine them in advance to see the actual status, the optional gaps and to build up your comm team or develop yourself accordingly.
+HR & Expertise (people) – Necessary values, competencies, skills, attitudes, responsibilities etc. Worthwhile to determine them in advance to see the actual status, the optional gaps and to build up your comm team or develop yourself accordingly.
 It helps you clearly see, in which cases you need an external support either from an agency, a consultant or a part-time freelancer, either in a project based or a long-term assignment format.

-Process management & development – Reviewing and defining your ways of working which are hand in hand with responsibilities listed above and which have such practical results like your content management or crisis management.
-Clarifying your process makes everybody’s work easier, and your customer journey much better.
+Process management & development – Clarifying your processes makes everybody’s work easier, and your customer journey much better.
+So, review and define your ways of working which are hand in hand with responsibilities listed above and which have such practical results like your content management or crisis management.

 5. BUDGET & ROI